abel-softengineer/Ticket_Booking_System/README.md

 <img width="1920" height="971" alt="image" src="https://github.com/user-attachments/assets/85a16281-31b9-4fe0-9338-96a79ecf74e9" />

-Ticket Booking System - Laravel Assignment
+Ticket Booking System - Laravel

-This is a simplified ticket booking application built for the Server-side Web Programming course at ELTE.
+This is a simplified ticket booking application in Laravel.
 The application allows users to browse events and purchase tickets with dynamic pricing, while providing an administrative interface for event and seat management.
 🚀 Quick Start
 Prerequisites